kamperemu/jp-mpv-conf/README.md

 - Wait for unknown word and add it to anki through texthooker and yomitan.
 - Tab back to MPV and ctrl + a to send paused sentence audio and image (align paused subtitle appropriately).
 - Resume watching after updated note message popup.
+- Optional: if you need to mine multiple lines you can do so with the grab multiple lines in the menu or hotkey.

 ## Interface and Keybinds
 - The user interface is minimal.